paulhinta/paulhinta.github.io/README.md

 [U of T Hacks IX](https://uofthacks-ix.devpost.com/?ref_content=default&ref_feature=challenge&ref_medium=portfolio)

 ## Ideas:
-1. Computer vision with filter

 Simple MVP:
+1. Facial recognition with Gwyneth Paltrow as a mask/filter.

+Future opportunities:
 1. Input image
 2. Cut face and cutout static background (dress like your grandpa)
 3. Soldier -> Face cutout, what you would look like